dmilojkovic76/100-days-of-code/log.md

 ![DAY 4](/img/d004.png)

 **Today's Progress**:
 * Continued with [freeCodeCamp](https://www.freecodecamp.org/) for a little bit.
 * Workef on TimeTracking app untill 5am.
 Have to be at work in 4 hours.
 Huh....

-**Thoughts:** I was going back and forth between #backend and #frontend, consolidating #API calls and server responses to make it more unified.
-Incorporated #Vuex store in all active pages, so Logging In, Signing Up, Signing Out, Dashboard and DB to state relations all work.
+**Thoughts:** I was constantly going back and forth between #backend and #frontend, consolidating #API calls and server responses to make it more unified.
+I seem to be loosing a lot of time in these scenarios.
+I incorporated #Vuex store in all active pages, so Logging In, Signing Up, Signing Out, Dashboard and DB to state relations all work.
+I know this is probably an overkill but it's for practice and learning so...

 **Link to twitter:** [DAY 4](https://twitter.com/dmilojkovic76/status/1108954119648116736)